 Step 3: Gather Necessary Materials: Put together a list of items you'll need for the class, including cameras (smartphones, digital cameras, or disposable cameras), memory cards, tripods (optional), notebooks, and writing utensils.

 Step 4: Get Your Photography Lesson Plans Together: You can save a lot of time by choosing a photography curriculum that is done for you.
 Divide the lessons into manageable sections, such as camera basics, composition, lighting, and editing.
-Make the lessons interactive and engaging, incorporating hands-on activities and creative projects.
+Make the lessons interactive and engaging, by including games, worksheets, and fun activities.

 Step 5: Set a Schedule: Decide on how long and how often you will host the class.
 My recommendation is to keep the class short for kids because their attention span will be short.
 Make it no more than 45 minutes per class (unless you are hosting a kids photography camp).
-If you're hosting a camp you can make the sessions longer, but with breaks in between.
+If you're hosting a camp you can make the sessions longer, but be sure to have breaks in between.

-Step 6: Decide If You Will Photography Online or In-Person Class: Do you want to host the class online or in-person.
-If you go the online route, check out platforms like Zoom.
+Step 6: Decide If You Will Teach Photography Online or Teach In-Person Classes: Do you want to host the class online or in-person?
+If you decide to go the online route, check out platforms like Zoom.
 One of my favorite's is Podia.
 If you're teaching the class in person you will want to check out local parks, gardens, or even your own home, backyard or renovated garage may be a good fit.

 Step 7: Promote the Class: You can spread the word about your homeschool photography class for kids via social media, local homeschooling groups, facebook groups for moms or local homeschool facebook groups.
-You may also check with local churches that have homeschool co-op classes for kids as they may be looking for teachers.
-Make sure you provide a clear description of the class, its objectives, and the benefits it offers to students.
+You could also check with local churches that have homeschool co-op classes for kids.
+They may be looking for teachers.
+Make sure you provide a clear description of the class, the objectives, and the benefits for the students.

 Step 8: Prepare Teaching Materials: You'll want to have handouts, activity sheets, games and visual aids to keep the kids attention.
 This kids photography curriculum bundle includes